 - Chainlink (LINK) – ‘Blockchain oracles for hybrid smart contract’

 - Cardano (ADA) – Blockchain platform.
 Founded by Ethereum co-founder Charles Hoskinson

 Which of the above to get?
 Personally, I think Bitcoin and Ethereum are excellent as starting point as they have the longest history and good reputation.
 Not financial advice, do your own research.

 Can you get other cryptocurrencies?
 Can.
 See #4.

 #3 – How to Buy Cryptocurrency in Malaysia – List of Approved Exchanges

-Here are all four platforms and how the interface looks like.
+Here are all four platforms, the cryptocurrencies offered in each platform, and how the interface looks like.